astutus/olimp.run/src/content/post/getting-to-yes-power-resistance-hardball.md

    Notice what is happening without reacting impulsively.
 The first win is not getting emotionally recruited into their script.

 2) **Name it and make it discussable.**
-   Raise it explicitly as a process issue — without personal обвинение.
+   Raise it explicitly as a process issue — without personal accusation.
 Use “I” language and describe behavior, not intent.

    - “It feels like we’re using a good-cop/bad-cop routine here.”
    - “This sounds like pressure rather than a standard we can justify.”